-In my quest to live a greener life, I recently shared a post on Facebook about some non recyclable materials, some of which surprised a few people.
-So, for those who are interested and wanting to get it right, I decided to put together this resource to help.
+In my quest to live a greener life, I recently shared a post on Facebook about non recyclable materials, some of which surprised a few people.
+So I decided to put together this resource to help those who are interested and wanting to get it right when it comes to proper waste disposal and things which can be recycled vs those which cannot.

 I’ve actually gone a step further too, covering not only the surprising non recyclable materials, but also those which can be recycled but you may not realise it, and those which may not be recyclable, but are compostable – which is also relevant to the conversation.